At a Glance: The Best way to store ammo at Home

 Even though properly storing your extra rounds is simple, quite a few people treat it as an afterthought and just toss their leftover boxes in the top corner of their closet until they go shooting next.
 This method exposes your cartridges to potentially harmful moisture and will drastically reduce the shelf life of your rounds.
 It also leaves it easily accessible to minors, which is another concern.

-Ideally, ammunition should be stored in dedicated containers inside of a fire-resistant gun safe.
+Ammunition should be stored in dedicated storage containers inside of a fire-resistant gun safe.
 If you do not currently have a safe, I would strongly recommend picking up one of the options on our list that can accommodate a padlock.
 Even if you do not have children in your home, it is important that your ammunition is kept secured when not in use.

 On The Road